MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 * Use the HLD repo as application configuration as code.
 * Use Bedrock Terraform templates as your declarative infrastructure as code.
 * Use existing HLD templates as starting points for your HLD scripts.
-* All operational changes are made by Git PR.
+* All operational changes should be made by Git PR.
 * Do not publish changes to the cluster by hand or via command-line tools (such as kubectl) for any reason, as it will break GitOps and the IaC functionality.
 * Practice container image promotion.
 * Build once and promote to environments via testing gates.